-Hives are a type of rash that cause itchy welts on the skin.
-People can tell them apart from other rashes by their smooth, raised appearance and how they usually appear quickly and resolve on their own within 24 hours.
+Hives are a type of rash that causes itchy welts on the skin.
+People can tell them apart from other rashes, like heat rash, by their smooth, raised appearance.

 Unlike other rashes, hives generally do not come with dryness, peeling, or flaking.
 They also do not typically leave lasting marks on the skin.